rundeck-plugins/irc-notification/README.md

 ## Usage

 To use the plugin, configure your job to send a notification for on start, success or failure.
+There are just two configuration properties for the plugin:

+* server: The IRC server host (eg, irc.acme.com).
+* channel: The IRC channel name (eg "#mychannel")

 The example job below sends a notification on start:

 ```YAML
 - id: a3528977-cc67-4d50-97d4-729845c643b9